 There are favoured structures.
 Numbers, of course.
 Then the Euclidean plane, which is the structure of lines and points on a flat surface.
 These favoured structures define the familiar major areas of mathematics–number theory, algebra, geometry, analysis.
 “Progress” in mathematics divides into, on the one hand, discovering new things about known structures; and on the other hand choosing new structures to study.

 The virtue of naming structure as the subject of mathematics is that it becomes easy to say whether something is or is not mathematics: anywhere there is a structure that can be analysed deductively, there is a subject of mathematics.
-The ad-hoc element of the definition is banished.
+The ad hoc element of the definition is banished.

-And it reminds us not to be surprised every time a new branch of mathematics opens up.
+It also reminds us not to be surprised every time a new branch of mathematics opens up.
 If it moves, or even if it doesn’t, it’s fair game to a mathematician.